TOC, 1, 2, 3, 4

 directory without changing the value of the swapdir resource.
 One way to solve

-the problem is to set the swapdir
+the problem is to set the swapdir resource to

 Paradise.Node.swapdir: /tmp